Khushimushi/survey-feedback-platform/README.md

 # Survey Feedback Platform

 A full-stack web application for creating and managing feedback/survey campaigns.
-The project is being built using the MERN stack and integrates Google OAuth authentication, MongoDB Atlas, and modern deployment practices.
+The project is being built using the MERN stack and integrates Google OAuth authentication, MongoDB Atlas and modern deployment practices.

 ## Features Implemented